 The breed gained popularity by performing both herding feats and tricks at traveling rodeos.
 In fact, in the 1950s and 1960s, Jay Sizzler, a popular rodeo owner and performer popularized his touring rodeo by promoting it with his trained Aussies.
-The breed’s instinctive need to have a job quickly made them popular as seeing eye dogs, hearing dogs, search and rescue dogs, and even drug sniffing dogs.
+The breed’s instinctive need to have a job quickly made them popular as seeing eye dogs, hearing dogs, search and rescue dogs, and even explosive detection dogs.
 Aussies are an intelligent, medium-sized breed that possess strong herding instincts (hence the name).
 They love stimulation and being a part of the daily grind, often enjoying car rides and being with their owners.

 Australian Shepherd Breed Standards

 Australian shepherds come in four “acceptable” colors by breed standards: black, blue merle, red and red merle.
 Their outer coats are usually a moderate length and course, while the undercoat is soft.
 Their tails are either naturally bobbed or docked by their owners; and their ears break forward and over, giving them a friendly look.
 Male Aussies are 50 to 65 pounds and about 20 to 23 inches at the withers, while females are slightly smaller at 40 to 55 pounds and 18 to 21 inches at the shoulder.
 Their eyes can be any color combination, and often Aussies will have two different colored eyes.
 Many Aussies have pale blue eyes, which might’ve endeared them to Native Americans, who felt the breed was sacred.

 Busy Family Pets